sagargse/project2/README.md

+# A COMPUTER QUIZ
+MADE with VanillaJS
-A COMPUTER QUIZ based on VanillaJS . lets take a quick quiz and know hou much you know about computers.
+lets take a quick quiz and know hou much you know about computers.